apache/wicket-site/learn/books/wia.md

 ---
 layout: default
 title: Wicket in Action
+active_link: documentation
 ---

 Wicket in Action is written by Martijn Dashorst and Eelco Hillenius and is published by Manning.
-The book is currently in the final stages of production and will soon be available as a hard copy.
-Early access to the manuscript is available from the publishers site.

 ### Description ###